JCUS-CMS/Doctors-Connect-Malaysia-Website--Team-11/readme.md

 test 01 - testing echo command<br/>
 test 02 - setting up branches in local<br/>
 test 03 - adding all the users to DB<br/>

+## Updates to Staging Site & database migration into staging site
+This website utilizes a shared RDS database for working on the local environment.
+This is done to prevent database corruption when multiple users are editng the site content.
+To publish the changes into the staging site, a webhook is used.
+The webhook is triggered in the stagingsite branch when there is git push.
+We also utilize another script to get an sql dump from our RDS database.
+The "pre-push.sh" script will create an import of our sql dump into github.
+Using the sql dump from the RDS, the webhook will update the staging site with the new database and any new changes on a git push.